 Lamb's Players grew out of a drama class project at Bethel College in St. Paul, MN taught by Steve Terrell.
 The company was incorporated as a non-profit organization in 1971 by Terrell, his wife Elsa, and a former student, Glen “Herbie” Hansen.
-The small troupe put together a Street Theatre production called “The Hound of Everyman”, a contemporary comedy that used the form and costumes of the medieval morality plays, which they presented outdoors on college campuses and at the Minnesota Renaissance Festival.
+The small troupe put together a Street Theatre production called THE HOUND OF EVERYMAN, a contemporary comedy that used the form and costumes of A medieval morality play, which they presented outdoors on college campuses and at the Minnesota Renaissance Festival.

 Realizing that the season for Street Theatre was rather limited in Minnesota, in 1972 Steve and Elsa Terrell, Herbie and Bernelle Hansen, and Bernie and Nancy Boyd decided to move to Southern California where Terrell had grown up.
 The Terrells purchased a home in San Diego where the young troupe rehearsed in the front yard and built sets and props in the back.
-That year Chris Turner (LAMB'S current Art Director) joined the company.
+That year Chris Turner (LAMB'S Art Director) joined the company.

-The growing organization then moved into a former machine shop in El Cajon, adding other touring troupes alongside the Street Theatre, including mime “Hands & Feet,” puppets for adults “Quimby Company,” a Dance Company and a juggling and magic act, “The Third Hand.”
-The organization built a reputation for high quality, fast-paced humor, and physical dexterity touring nationwide to college campuses, prisons, churches and Renaissance Faires.
+Young performers from around the country were drawn to this exciting exploration of Faith & Art.
+The growing organization moved into a former machine shop in El Cajon, adding other touring troupes alongside Street Theatre, including a Mime Troupe, a Puppetry Company, a Dance Troupe, and a Juggling and Magic act.
+The company built a reputation for high quality, fast-paced humor, physical dexterity with a spiritual mission touring nationwide to college campuses, prisons and Renaissance Faires.

 In 1994 Lamb's Players Theatre opened as the company's new resident theatre in the charming beach-side community of Coronado.